fiefaneves/RoadToDev/README.md

 ## **Features**

-- Interactive form to assess developer skills.
+- Interactive form to asses developer skills.
 - AI-powered roadmap generation tailored to user preferences.
-- Visual representation of the roadmap with dynamic node-link diagrams.
+- Text representation of the roadmap with dynamic node-link diagrams.
-- Responsive and modern UI/UX.
+//- Responsive and modern UI/UX.
-- Integration with external learning platforms (planned).
+//- Integration with external learning platforms (planned).

 ---